Orton-Gillingham Training and Certification: The BEST Options

 Ultimately, understanding the Science of Reading and teaching in accordance with research-based practices will help ensure all students become literate.

 With so many options (and acronyms) out there, we hope this information helped you understand the options for Orton-Gillingham training and certification.
-We suggest taking this list and using it as a springboard as you research the best option for you!

 2 Comments